siteorigin/docs/page-builder/hooks/builder-features-actions.md

 #### Adjustable Actions

-All Adjustable Actions are enabled by default.
+All adjustable actions are enabled by default.

 **editRow**